-* List of Evidence for the Exodus: This list is no substitute for the work of Mahoney and Sparks so we highly recommend the Patterns of Evidence: The Exodus film and Sparks' papers (and others) in Israel's Exodus in Transdisciplinary Perspective.
-And in our own RSR style, we have supplemented materials from Mahoney and Sparks with other generally available information.
+* List of Evidence for the Exodus: This list is no substitute for the work of Tim Mahoney and Brad Sparks so we highly recommend the Patterns of Evidence series and Sparks' paper (and others) in Israel's Exodus in Transdisciplinary Perspective.
+Our list here supplements materials from Mahoney and Sparks.

-- The Hebrews Gave the Word "Pharaoh" to the World: The etymology of the word Pharaoh looks back to the term for the palace of Egypt's king.
+- The Hebrews gave the word "Pharaoh" to the world: Recall first that our English word "alphabet" comes from the first two letters of the Hebrew alphabet, aleph and bet.
+Then think about the etymology of the word Pharaoh which looks back to the term for the palace of Egypt's king.
 Chilperic Edwards, one of the first scholars to translate the Code of Hammurabi, stated regarding the non-Egyptian origin of the title of their monarch: "Pharaoh was the name given by Hebrew writers to the king of Egypt."
 Most Egyptologists reject the historical basis for the Exodus, discounting any significant role for Abraham's descendants in Egypt.
 Yet language itself, one of the greatest of world treasures, is perhaps our most important historical monument.
 Thus, Israel's role in Egypt can be rediscovered by recognizing that the Jews gave to the world the Hebrew word Pharaoh, a word that eventually attained to common usage even by the ancient Egyptians themselves.
-See more at rsr.org/pharaoh.
+Edwards adds, "It has been pretended that [the word Pharaoh] is a corruption of the Egyptian pa-oura...
+But ur, or oura, simply means a chief, or headman, and has not yet been found applied to any monarch.
+[N]o word, term, or title resembling Pharaoh has yet been found upon any Egyptian monument applied to any king."
+For more regarding the title Pharaoh being Jewish while the name Moses is Egyptian, see rsr.org/pharaoh.

 The next item in this list is hardest to understand,